zestai/zrp/README.rst

  pip install zrp

-After installing via pip, you need to download the lookup tables using the following command:
+After installing via pip, you need to download the lookup tables and pipelines using the following command:
 ::

  python -m zrp download